Jim Arnold (footballer): Port Vale

 Arnold signed for Port Vale in August 1985.
 He had been looking for a job in sport and recreation management until manager John Rudge talked him into joining as a player.
 He played 52 games in 1985–86, and conceded just 37 league goals as the "Valiants" won promotion out of the Fourth Division.
 For his performances he was awarded the club's Player of the Year award.
 However, he retired in the summer, joining Staffordshire Police as a recreation officer.
 He did though return to Vale Park on a non-contract basis in September 1986 after Mark Grew picked up a knee injury; this crisis was resolved in November 1986, when Vale signed Alex Williams, and so Arnold stepped down once more, having played 15 games of the 1986–87 campaign.

 Later career

 Arnold also went on to play for local non-League sides Kidderminster Harriers, Rocester and Workington.
 While with Kidderminster, Arnold featured in the 1987 FA Trophy final versus Burton Albion.
 After a 0–0 draw at Wembley, Arnold saved a penalty in the replay at The Hawthorns, which Harriers won 2–1.

-Style of play

-He was a shot-stopping goalkeeper who mostly remained on his line and relied on his defenders to deal with crosses; former Port Vale teammate Robbie Earle stated that "you could not wish to meet a nicer, more level-headed fella".